 SANTA BARBARA JOURNALISM INITIATIVE/MISSION & STATE

-In our hometown of Santa Barbara, California, the Miller-McCune Center is the publisher and fiscal sponsor of the Santa Barbara Journalism Initiative, a non-profit journalism project created in 2012 and supported by a Knight Foundation grant matched by several local foundations.
+In our hometown of Santa Barbara, California, the Miller-McCune Center was the publisher and fiscal sponsor of the Santa Barbara Journalism Initiative, a non-profit journalism project that ran between 2012 and 2014 and was supported by a Knight Foundation grant matched by several local foundations.
 The initiative’s news website, Mission & State, launched in June 2013 to deliver powerful, deeply reported, richly experienced narratives from Santa Barbara with local, regional, and sometimes national impact.
-Mission & State focuses on showcase investigative and explanatory journalism delivered in a rich multimedia environment to provide readers with the most dynamic online storytelling experience possible.
+Mission & State focused on showcase investigative and explanatory journalism delivered in a rich multimedia environment to provide readers with the most dynamic online storytelling experience possible.